Percud/AA_Comp/README.md

 - odseq
 - taxizedb
 ```
 Source script [Align_shade.R](https://github.com/Percud/AA_Comp/blob/master/Utilities/Align_shade.R).
-Edit the script writing: the amino acid/amino acids to focus on in `aa`, the `og_id` of the orthogroup to align.
+The script has to be modified by writing the amino acid/amino acids to focus on in `aa` and the identifier of the orthogroup to align in `og_id`.
 Example:
 ```
 aa="KIN"
 og_id="238395at7742"
 ```
 Run the script.
-The program takes the best sequences from each class to align and creates four files: multiple alignment is the *PDF* file.
+The program takes the best sequences from each class and creates four files: multiple alignment is the *PDF* file.

 ![IMG7](./Images/align.png)